 For 23 years, ERI has been committed to renewing your passion for school-based therapy and providing you with tools and strategies you can use right away to improve learning outcomes for your students.

-This on-demand course features all sessions recorded on DAY 1 of Therapies in the School 23rd Annual Conference – 2022.
+This on-demand course features sessions recorded at the Therapies in the School 23rd Annual Conference – 2022.

 Group rates are available ($79/person up to 9 additional participants [CEU certificates] when you purchase one full conference/$499).
 Contact email@example.com for group rates.
 Please share this offer with your colleagues and staff!

-In DAY 1, you will learn the latest research regarding strategies for addressing dysregulation in both students and staff, updates in trauma informed care including information about sensory differences caused by trauma, how shifting from a workload model supports student outcomes, strategies to embed PT services into the classroom, why evaluating and treating reflexes through neuroplasticity is important for every school-based therapist.
+In Program A, you will learn the latest research regarding strategies for addressing dysregulation in both students and staff, updates in trauma informed care including information about sensory differences caused by trauma, how shifting from a workload model supports student outcomes, strategies to embed PT services into the classroom, why evaluating and treating reflexes through neuroplasticity is important for every school-based therapist.